30x/dispatcher/README.md

 provide this header.

-**Note:** This feature is written assuming that each combination of `github.com/30x.dispatcher.hosts` and `github.com/30x.dispatcher.paths` will only be configured such that the Pods servicing the traffice are from a single namespace.
+**Note:** This feature is written assuming that each combination of `github.com/30x.dispatcher.hosts` and `github.com/30x.dispatcher.paths` will only be configured such that the Pods servicing the traffic are from a single namespace.
 Once you start allowing pods from multiple namespaces to consume traffic for the same host and path combination, this falls apart.
 While the routing will work fine in this situation, the router's API Key is namespace specific and the first seen API Key is the one that is used.